amkuipers/amkuipers.github.io/README.md

 ## Webcomponents testing merged with the Github pages and Jekyll

 See the hello.html for some experimentation with webcomponent variations.
+After updating the code, the Jekyll process takes few seconds or a minute to expose it on the pages domain [Hello](https://amkuipers.github.io/hello.html).

 ## Welcome to GitHub Pages / README.md using Jekyll